-We arrived in Phuket, Thailand, after nineteen hours of flying spread over three days and four airports.
-Though Ann grew up across the Halong Bay from Vietnam, this is the first visit to Southeast Asia proper for both of us, and we were welcomed by the unmistakable heat and humidity of the sub-tropics.
+We've arrived in Phuket, Thailand, on a first visit to Southeast Asia proper for both of us, and were welcomed by the unmistakable heat and humidity of the sub-tropics.
 It’s 2am but we were not quite finished traveling yet.
 At the airport exit we scanned for someone holding up a sign for our names, and after a nail-biting hour, our anxiety growing as waves of travelers arrived and left, finally espied our driver.
 We hopped on and sped towards our bungalow in Khao Lak.

 We were here to embark upon a three-day liveaboard trip with Wicked Diving.
 October being the low season, there seemed to be more dive outfits in town than there were people, and Wicked, a small company with a huge focus on “ecological responsibility,” came with enthusiastic endorsements from our friends as well as Tripadvisor.